Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong>.
 "The Influence of Public Negative Sentiments on Bill Success."
 (Corresponding)

 ## Working papers
+<strong>Choi, Jeongho</strong> and Byung-Deuk Woo.
+"Public Support for Democracy and Different Patterns of Democratic Backsliding."

 **Choi, Jeongho** and Haofeng Ma.
 "The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Leadership Traits and Its Impact on Political Trust."
 * The paper will be featured in *The Year in C-SPAN Research* by Purdue University Press.